Characters of Casualty: Scarlett Conway

 Scarlett Conway, played by Madeleine Mantock, made her debut appearance in the series twenty-six episode "Starting Out", broadcast on 20 August 2011.
 The character and Mantock's casting was announced on 6 July 2011, alongside that of Lloyd Asike (Michael Obiora).
 Scarlett was billed as a "terrified ingénue", "tentative" and recently qualified staff nurse.
 Scarlett arrives for her first shift in the ED, but is "horror struck" after witnessing a patient go into cardiac arrest.
 She later manages to prove herself when an anxious teenager is admitted to the ED.
 Series producer Oliver Kent expressed his delight at Mantock joining the cast, calling her "an exciting new talent who is already proving herself alongside the more experienced heavy-hitters in the Casualty cast."
 He also described Mantock as "incredible".
 Casualty is Mantock's first role after graduating from drama school.
 Mantock left the series in 2012, having appeared on the show for eleven months.
 Scarlett departed at the conclusion of the twenty-sixth series, broadcast on 22 July 2012.

+Max Cristie

+Max Cristie, portrayed by Nigel Harman, made his debut appearance in the series thirty-seven episode "Crash Landing", broadcast on 18 February 2023.
+The character and Harman's casting was announced on The One Show on 7 February 2023, in a special segment around a new doctor joining the show.
+Max's storylines have included becoming the Acting Clinical Lead of the Emergency Department, being an old friend of established character Dylan Keogh, and trying to improve the Emergency Department amid budget cuts, and his estranged daughter, Jodie, arriving as a nurse in the Emergency department and having a kidney failure.
+In September 2023, Harman confirmed his exit from the role of Max, confirming that he had already filmed his final scenes, which were broadcast in March 2024, which shown the conclusion of his storyline around kidney failure, with his daughter, Jodie (Anna Chell), having donated one of her kidneys to him.
+After the transplant, he informs Dylan that he won't be returning to his role as a Consultant in the Emergency Department, and that he applied for a role with a medical organisation, and was offered a placement in South Sudan, which he chose to accept, leaving Holby and the Emergency Department behind.